 On June 23, 2016, the electorate in the U.K. voted in favor of leaving the European Union (commonly referred to as "Brexit").
 Thereafter, on March 29, 2017, the country formally notified the European Union of its intention to withdraw pursuant to Article 50 of the Lisbon Treaty.
-The withdrawal of the United Kingdom from the European Union was due to occur on 29 March 2019, but this has now been extended to 31 October 2019.
-It is possible that there will be a further extension.
-If the Withdrawal Agreement as currently drafted is ratified by the U.K. parliament, there will be a period of 2 years during which the regulatory regime will remain essentially the same across the U.K. and the EU.
-If the U.K. exits the EU without an agreement (a so called "hard Brexit") then the U.K. will be completely separated from a regulatory perspective from the EU immediately upon the exit date.
+The withdrawal of the United Kingdom from the European Union was due to occur on March 29, 2019, but was extended to October 31, 2019 and was then extended a further three months.
+It is unlikely that there will be further extension and the United Kingdom will almost certainly leave the EU on January 31, 2020 under the terms of the Withdrawal Agreement.
+Following the United Kingdom's departure from the EU, there will be a "transition period" ending December 31, 2020 during which the United Kingdom will essentially be treated as a Member State of the EU and the regulatory regime will remain the same across the United Kingdom and the EU.
+The Withdrawal Agreement allows for this "transition period" to be extended by one or two years, but the U.K. government is currently legislating to require the transition period to end on December 31, 2020 without the possibility to extend further.
+In that scenario, the trading relationship between the United Kingdom and the EU will be governed by whatever agreement the two parties can reach in the course of 2020.
+On that short timetable the United Kingdom and EU are likely to focus on ensuring tariff-free trade but it is unclear whether there would be any formal regulatory alignment between United Kingdom and EU rules after January 1, 2021.
+In the unlikely event that the United Kingdom leaves the EU without an agreement, so called "hard Brexit," the United Kingdom will be completely separated from a regulatory perspective from the EU immediately upon the exit date.

 Since the regulatory framework for pharmaceutical products in the U.K. relating to quality, safety and efficacy of pharmaceutical products, clinical trials, marketing authorization, commercial sales and distribution of pharmaceutical products is derived from European Union directives and regulations, Brexit will materially impact the future regulatory regime which applies to products and the approval of product candidates in the United Kingdom.
-In the first instance, a separate U.K. authorization from any centralized authorization for the EU would need to be applied for.
+In the first instance, a separate U.K. authorization from any centralized authorization for the EU would need to be applied for in advance of a hard Brexit or before the end of any agreed transition period.
 In the immediately foreseeable future, the process is likely to remain very similar to that applicable in the EU, albeit that the processes for applications will be separate.
 Longer term, the U.K. is likely to develop its own legislation that diverges from that in the EU.